Young768/Movies-Recommendation/README.md

 key:`user_id`, value:`(movie_name,rating)`.

 2. Pair the movie ratings
 This step should organize the movies into pairs.
 For example, for each user, the pairs will be two movies.
+The number of pairs fpr each user is decided by the number of combination.
 This output vector will be used to compute the similarity later.
 Here is a concrete example:
 `A` rated `Almost Famous` a `10`, `The Godfather` a `9`, and `Anchorman` a `4`.
 `B` rated  `Almost Famous` a `7` and `Anchorman` a `10`.